Browns Lake

 Racine County, WisconsinMesotrophic

 Mesotrophic conditions dominate at Browns Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 Browns Lake reaches 44 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake's 397 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Within Racine County's 7 graded waters, Browns Lake sits at rank 1, near the top of the local distribution.
+Browns Lake ranks 2 of 7 in Racine County — solidly in the upper half of the local distribution.

 Zebra mussel presence at Browns Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
 Walleye are documented at Browns Lake, one of 4 fish species on record for the lake.
 A documented public access point at Browns Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.